cubist-labs/CubeSigner-TypeScript-SDK/MIGRATION.md

 - `SessionStorage` interface removed

-  - what used to be split between `SessionStorage` and `SignerSessionManager` is now unified behind a single `SessionManager` interface; the following concrete implementation are provided:
+  - what used to be split between `SessionStorage` and `SignerSessionManager` is now unified behind a single `SessionManager` interface; the following concrete implementations are provided:
     - `MemorySessionManager`
     - `JsonFileSessionManager` (by the `@cubist-labs/cubesigner-sdk-fs-storage` package)
     - `BrowserStorageManager` (by the `@cubist-labs/cubesigner-sdk-browser-storage` package)